jagthedrummer/seshy-lander/source/subscriptions.html.markdown

 ### Producers

-If you're a producer and you're working with many different artist it can be convenient to use the same workflow with all of them, but some of the people you're working with might not be subscribed to Seshy.
+If you're a producer and you're working with many different artists it can be convenient to use the same workflow with all of them, but some of the people you're working with might not be subscribed to Seshy.

-That's where **Umberella Subscriptions** come in.
-They alow you to extend your storage pool to cover additional teams, which means that you can get all of your artists to use Seshy without all of them needing to manage their own subscriptions.
+That's where **Umbrella Subscriptions** come in.
+They allow you to extend your storage pool to cover additional teams, which means that you can get all of your artists to use Seshy without all of them needing to manage their own subscriptions.